odea-project/qAlgorithms/report/report.md

 analysing large datasets with hundreds of measurements.
 Such demands are met by the presented implementation, provided a connection with the centroiding program is established.
+Next steps include the complete implementation into the StreamFind platform, which requires some further work to connect the existing code to the standardised interface.

 An important restriction of the presented test for too strict separation is that it only detects bins where a majority of points is affected.
 It is a